 Step 3.
-Practice for mastery
+Practice for mastery.

 Using the examples and the lesson practice problems from the student text, have the students practice the new concept until they understand it.
 It is one thing for students to watch someone else do a problem; it is quite another to do the same problem themselves.
-Do enough examples together until they can do them without assistance.
+Do enough examples together so that they can do them without assistance.

-Do as many of the lesson practice pages as necessary (not all pages may be needed) until the students remember the new material and gain understanding.
-Give special attention to the word problems, which are designed to apply the concept being taught in the lesson.
+Do as many of the lesson practice pages as necessary (not all pages may be needed) until the student remembers the new material and gains understanding.
+Give special attention to word problems, which are designed to apply the concept being taught in the lesson.
+If your student needs more practice, look for the additional lesson practice pages under "Algebra 1 Updates" at MathUSee.com/support/downloads.

 Step 4.
-Progress after mastery
+Progression after mastery.

-Once mastery of the new concept is demonstrated, proceed to the systematic review pages for that lesson.
+Once mastery of the new concept is demonstrated, proceed into the systematic review pages for that lesson.
 Mastery can be demonstrated by having each student teach the new material back to you.
-The goal is not to fill in worksheets but to be able to teach back what has been learned.
+The goal is not to fill in worksheets, but to be able to teach back what has been learned.